remla25-team18/model-training/README.md

 ## Installation

 1. Install [Miniconda](https://www.anaconda.com/docs/getting-started/miniconda/install#windows-command-prompt) for a lightweight Python environment.
-Choose the version for your operating system.
+Choose the version for your operating system using `conda --version`, you should see the version of conda installed.

 2. Create and activate a new conda environment with Python 3.11:

     ```bash
     conda create -n ml python=3.11
     conda activate ml
     ```

 3. Install the required packages using pip:

     ```bash
     pip install -r requirements.txt
     ```

 4. Create `tmp` folder under the root directory of the project.
 This folder will be used to store joblib output during the stages.

     ```bash
     mkdir tmp
     ```

 5. Run dvc using `dvc repro`, you should see the following output:

     ```plaintext
     Running stage 'get_data':
     Added stage 'get_data' in 'dvc.yaml'